-Fédération des Associations des Anciens SIREN
+Fédération des Associations des Anciens

-FOCUS ON SMALL FAMILIES WITH ELDERLY Small households with elderly members (age 64 and above) are less likely to benefit from NPTP or ESSN as seen in the previous slide and are less likely to register on DAEM.
+FOCUS ON SMALL FAMILIES WITH ELDERLY

+Small households with elderly members (age 64 and above) are less likely to register on DAEM, and hence are less likely to benefit from ESSN as seen in the previous slide.
+This indicates that better outreach methods need to be put in place to target elderly.

 An attempt to assess households of 2 members with BOTH members above 64 reveals that none of these 55 cases received aid.
 Two thirds of these households were not registered on DAEM.
 This confirms that elderly are in need of outreach and better targeting in order to get the support they need.